hashicorp/terraform-provider-azurerm/website/docs/r/fabric_capacity.html.markdown

 * `sku` - (Required) A `sku` block as defined below.

 * `administration_members` - (Optional) An array of administrator user identities.
-The member must be a member user or a service principal.
+The member must be an Entra member user or a service principal.

 * `tags` - (Optional) A mapping of tags to assign to the Fabric Capacity.